 “The States of Oregon and Washington have recently adopted similar concepts to the Action Levels described earlier.”

-3. Panel Conclusions:
+I.D.3.
+Panel Conclusions:

-“It is the consensus of the panel that active treatment technologies make Numeric Limits technically feasible for pollutants commonly associated with stormwater discharges from construction sites (e.g. TSS and turbidity) for larger construction sites.
+“It is the consensus of the panel that active treatment technologies make Numeric Limits technically feasible for pollutants commonly associated with stormwater discharges from construction sites (e.g., TSS and turbidity) for larger construction sites.
 Technical practicalities and cost-effectiveness may make these technologies less feasible for smaller sites, including small drainages within a larger site, as these technologies have seen limited use at small construction sites.
 If chemical addition is not permitted, then Numeric Limits are not likely feasible.”

 “The Board should consider Numeric Limits or Action Levels for other pollutants of relevance to construction sites, but in particular pH.
 It is of particular concern where fresh concrete or wash water from cement mixers/equipment is exposed to stormwater.”